Chukwu3meka/Chukwu3meka/README.md

 Hi 👋

 <p style="width: 100px; margin: 0 auto;">
-I'm currently building a SASS - [WaveRD](https://www.waverd.com).
-I am a full stack developer with expertise in JavaScript/TypeScript with over 6 years actively building software solutions, contributing to open source and writing technical articles.

-Over the years, I have built production-ready scalable applications, and I love collaborate with experienced and aspiring devs to create applications that solve real world issues for a wide user base.
-In my leisure, I try to figure out how things are built, how they function, and why they were built in a specific way.
-I'm currently playing around with the Rust programming language and always eager to embrace new technologies.
+SOFTWARE ENGINEER with over 6 years of experience in building responsive, user-friendly, and highly performant applications.
+I'm a highly motivated full-stack developer with a strong focus on frontend development.
+I have a track record of success in both full-time and freelance positions, and I'm well-versed in fintech, academic, search, sports, health, religious and banking webapps.
+Also, I am adept with standard software practices and conventions.
+In my current role at Zenith bank, I have developed and maintained trade applications serving millions of users.
 </p>

 ### Some articles I have published 📫